nodirbekdevs/MobileApplicationProject/README.md

 # MobileApplicationProject

-Assalomu Aleykum Mr Otabek Negmatov, i am student of group SE 2-20 Yunusov Nodirbek.
+Assalomu Aleykum Mr Otabek Negmatov, i am student of group SE 2-20 Yunusov Nodirbek (SE14053).

 My project about Testing system.
 This system for instructors which teaches individually.
 His/Her students can solve tests for upgrade their level and strenghten students knowledge